Shutting down the BibleScholar Alexa application

 In both cases there was only 1 entry, so I was confident I was deleting the right thing.

-When deleting the VPC, I was presented with this warning, which looks like is a special warning for default VPCs.
+When deleting the VPC, I was presented with this warning, which looks like a special warning for default VPCs.

 Warning: If you delete this default VPC, you can't launch instances in this Region unless you specify a subnet in another VPC or create a new default VPC.

 When I next come back to launching an app in us-west-2 (possibly never...?)
 I can tackle this.
+For now deleting the whole thing is easy.

 I next checked AWS Config.
 I found some rules there.
 I had to delete these individually, and type "confirm" each time, which was a bit annoying.